-Establishing clear leadership and responsibility for organizational change are believed to be critical to the success of gender mainstreaming and the equality initiatives in the workplace (Rao, Kelleher 2005; Kalev et.al.
-2006; Sturm 2006; European Commission 2012a; Bleijenbergh, Van Engen 2015; McClelland, Holland 2015; Wharton 2015; Graham at.al.
-2017; Vinkenburg 2017).
+Establishing clear leadership and responsibility for organizational change are believed to be critical to the success of gender mainstreaming and the equality initiatives in the workplace (Rao, Kelleher 2005; Sturm 2006; European Commission 2012a; McClelland, Holland 2015; Wharton 2015).
 It is argued that "only an observable full commitment of an institution's governing body will guarantee the long-lasting effect of a gender policy since this proximity to 'power' prevents a gender policy from becoming just another policy paper, guaranteeing that the policy is actually carried out, is continuously tested against 'reality' and adapted to changing needs and challenges by implementing new measures" (European Commission 2012a: 27).
-As a consequence, establishing clear organizational responsibility for diversity, namely intervening into organizational structure, leads to considerable increases in managerial diversity and better effects from initiatives aimed at supporting the agency of individuals, such as diversity training and evaluations, networking, and mentoring (Kalev et.al.
-2006; see also Bleijenbergh, Van Engen 2015).
-The need to win leaders hearts and minds, and overcome their attitudinal barriers to equality and diversity policies is therefore urgent, as it counteracts breeding "a 'compliance' mentality, of 'ticking the boxes', without necessarily generating any real commitment to change or any real understanding of why change is necessary or how to achieve it" (Lee, Faulkner, Alemany 2010: 93).
-It is argued that interventions - to be effective in promoting diversity in upward mobility systems - should assume active involvement of gatekeepers "as they are power holders and important "carriers" of the belief in meritocracy" (Vinkenburg 2017: 9; see also Bleijenbergh, Van Engen, & Vinkenburg, 2013).
-Including gatekeepers in the modeling process increases their commitment, facilitates implementation of interventions and supports the transformation of stakeholders into change agents.
-Moreover, gatekeepers as problem owners identify particular rather than universal barriers and opportunities to increasing diversity in their own context.
+The need to win leaders hearts and minds, and overcome their attitudinal barriers to equality and diversity policies is urgent, as it counteracts breeding "a 'compliance' mentality, of 'ticking the boxes', without necessarily generating any real commitment to change or any real understanding of why change is necessary or how to achieve it" (Lee, Faulkner, Alemany 2010: 93).